brendam/bandenieks.com/content/authors/admin/_index.md

 This site is based on a memoir written by Augusts Bandenieks, translated by his daughter Aija Moon, and edited by his great grand-daughter Emily Moon.

-Each section will be posted sequentially.
 Italics denote clarifications or notations that were not in the original memoir.